128technology/docs/docs/concepts_ssr_idp.md

 ### IDP Actions

-The actions taken when a threat is identified or an attack is detected are listed below.

-- **Recommended** - The Juniper IDP ruleset defines the type of action to be taken for a vulnerability.
-Some of the possible actions taken include:
+The Juniper IDP ruleset defines the type of action when a threat is identified or an attack is detected.
+The actions taken include:

-	- Close the client and server TCP connection.
+- **Close** the client and server TCP connection.
+The TCP connection is closed towards the client and server.
-	- Drop current and all subsequent packets.
+- **Drop** current and all subsequent packets.
-	- Alert only, no additional action taken.

-- **Close or Block** - The TCP connection is closed towards the client and server.
 For UDP and other non-stream-oriented protocols, the packets are dropped.

-- **Alert** - Events are always generated for any detected vulnerability.
-However, when the **Alert** action is specified, no additional measure is taken by the system to prevent the attack.
-Alerts are typically only to low severity attacks, or when the administrator explicitly configures the alert-only action for a service and tenant.
+- **Alert** only, no additional action taken.
+Events are generated for detected vulnerabilities.
+However, no additional measure is taken by the system to prevent the attack.
+Alerts are typically only for low severity attacks, or when the administrator explicitly configures the alert-only action for a service and tenant.

 ### Security Events Dashboard